socnetv/app/docs/roadmaps/roadmap_testing_ci_regression.md

 to run once, before any of the parallel upload steps, to avoid a race.
 Separately, the same script computes `commitMessage` (the commit's subject line) but never uses it in the description text — worth including once this is revisited.

+### Shipped-dataset roundtrip script fails on a custom-delimiter fixture (#256)

+`run_io_roundtrip_shipped_datasets.sh` globs every file under `src/data` and loads each one via the CLI using its default delimiter (`" "`, set in `socnetv_cli.cpp`'s `delimOpt`), with no per-file override table. `src/data/TinyAdj_Dir_N3_E4_clucof.adj` uses `|` as its column delimiter — likely added alongside the directed clustering-coefficient fix (#58, `81e82a46`) to exercise the GUI's Import-dialog custom-delimiter option — so it fails under the script's blanket space-delimiter assumption.
+This went unnoticed because the script isn't part of the required regression gate (see the three scripts listed under "Regression discipline" in `README_DEVELOPER_NOTES.md`) or CI.

+Two independent fixes, either is enough on its own:

+- Give the script a small per-file delimiter override table (or a `.delimiter` sidecar convention) so intentionally-nonstandard fixtures don't read as failures.
+- Promote the script into the required gate / CI now that it demonstrably catches real issues, once the delimiter mismatch above is resolved one way or another.